MisterPea/next-component-lib/README.md

-## Next.js Component Library -- A component library designed for Next.js 📓
+## Component Library -- A component library designed for React and Next.js 📓

 #### Installation...